python-discord/site/pydis_site/apps/content/README.md

   [pages](https://www.pythondiscord.com/pages/)

 - `migrations` contains standard Django migrations.
-As the `content` app contains purely static markdown files, no migrations are present here.
+As the `content` app contains purely static Markdown files, no migrations are present here.

 - `tests` contains unit tests for verifying that the app works properly.

-- `views` contains our Django views generating and serving the pages from the input markdown.
+- `views` contains Django views which generating and serve the pages from the input Markdown.

-As for the modules, apart from the standard Django modules in here, the `utils.py` module contains utility functions for discovering markdown files to serve on the filesystem.
+As for the modules, apart from the standard Django modules in here, the `utils.py` module contains utility functions for discovering Markdown files to serve.